fullcalendar/fullcalendar-workspace/premium/README.md

 ## Bundle

-The [fullcalendar-scheduler bundle](bundle) is easier to install than individual plugins, though filesize will be larger.
+The [FullCalendar Premium Bundle](bundle) is easier to install than individual plugins, though filesize will be larger.
 It works well with a CDN.

 ## Installation